How to have fair fights about money

 How to talk with your spouse about money

-This is a guest post from Sierra Black, a long-time GRS reader and the author of ChildWild, a blog where she writes about frugality, sustainable living, and getting her kids to eat kale.
+This article was written by Sierra Black, a long-time GRS reader and the author of ChildWild, a blog where she writes about frugality, sustainable living, and getting her kids to eat kale.

 Talking about money is one of the great taboos of our culture.
 I know more about my friends' sex lives than I do about their bank statements.
 Many of us find it hard to discuss finances under the best circumstances.
 When we're stressed about money, we tend to clam up even more.